 Cecilia DeGraffinreid, MHS, RHIA, is the BMSR specialist for recruitment and accrual, as well as a program director in the population sciences division of the OSUCCC – James.

 She has years of experience in all aspects of managing large, multi-centered, NIH/NCI, industry and cooperative group cancer control clinical trials.
 Among her primary interests is access to health care, especially the inclusion of minorities and the underserved in research studies.

 DeGraffinreid earned her MHS from Western Carolina University, Cullowhee, NC.

-The Behavioral Measurement Shared Resource (BMSR) has the following equipment and resources available:
+The Behavioral Measurement Shared Resource (BMSR) maintains the following equipment and resources:

 - TeleForm, a paper-based data capture system designed to offer flexibility in capturing handwritten data

 - REDCap, a secure web application for building and managing online surveys and databases